MESAHub/mesa-website/02-prereqs.markdown

 If so, move on to "getting started".
 If not, take a look below.

+## Learn about MESA best practices

+Read the linked page that summarizes some [best practices][best] to keep in mind throughout the lifecycle of your project.

+[best]:bestpractices.html

 # What should you do if MESA did not install successfully?

 First, confirm that you can reproduce the error.
 Do